-released & purified; & also acquitted & made to be one with Jesus in His moral status as the Righteous One: awesomely 'credited' with His own righteousness in His Father's presence
+released & purified; & also & declared to be one with Jesus in His moral status as the Righteous One: awesomely 'credited' with His own righteousness in His Father's presence

-In Study 2 we saw the high and noble calling we have all received.
-This calling is one that is imprinted indelibly upon every human heart-and only a total fulfillment of it will satisfy the conscience of any person created to be the image of God.
+In Study 2 we saw the high and noble calling we have all received: one that is imprinted indelibly upon every human heart.
+And it was shown that only a total fulfillment of this calling will satisfy the conscience of any person created to be the image of God.

-Then in Study 3 we saw the horrible nature of $\sin - our \sin$.
+Study 3 brought revelation of the horrible nature of sin-our sin.

-Study 4 played out before us the impact that our fallen-ness has upon us: personally, and upon others through us.
+Then Study then 4 played out before us the impact that our fallen-ness has-upon us personally, and upon others through us.
 We saw that apart from the grace of God this is where we all live, every day.